 The Wiser review suggests that current employees are happier than former employees in several key areas.
 Suggesting that BrewDog’s culture has improved in recent months.

 Some of these strategies, such as ‘Pawternity leave’ could come across as a gimmick.
+We’ve seen this approach before when the founders changed their names to Elvis by deed poll, in promotion of BrewDog Elvis Juice.
 However, the company has implemented strategies that go beyond clickbait niceties.
 For example the ‘BrewDog independent ethics hotline’ shows a commitment to change, giving staff a secure way to report instances of toxic behaviour.
 The Employee Representative Group (ERG) have already produced actions, including a new sick pay scheme and enhancement of their welfare space.
 A robust relationship between the ERG and leadership team will be vital to ensuring continued improvements to workplace culture.
 Overall, these strategies indicate a commitment to improving the experience of BrewDog’s employees.

 Of course, there’s no quick fix when it comes to rebuilding workplace culture.
 Yes, the Wiser review showed signs of positive change.
 However, BrewDog should consider whether employees felt secure enough to give honest answers to the questions asked.
 There is a follow-up review due at the end of 2022, which will allow us to evaluate these strategies further